esp32-net6-http

 Console.ReadLine();

 In this case, the ESP32 has to make a request to the .NET backend.
-So we simply have to use an http client we have created an API.h file that encompasses these functions.
+So we simply have to use an http client.
+We have created an API.h file that groups these functions.

 void processResponse(int httpCode, HTTPClient& http)